Greystone Recreational Ground

 The play area and recreation ground is cleaned regularly, however if you find that it's not suitable for use, please let us know so we can arrange for cleaning.

-Also part of the ancient heath land this remaining parcel of Park land is beautifully surrounded by native British trees and shrubs to encourage birdlife which separate the park from the noisey nearby traffic.
-Penketh Brook at the opposite end to the duel carriage way runs down well lane and empties at the Mersey just past Dichfiels farm.
+Also part of the ancient heathland, this remaining parcel of park land is beautifully surrounded by native British trees and shrubs to encourage birdlife which separate the park from the noisy nearby traffic.

-The facilities are well maintained and cleaning is regularly provided.
+The facilities are well-maintained and cleaning is regularly provided.
 The park has a safe play area for the younger children and it is also fenced off to prevent dog mess.
-With a wide range of play equipment including swings and climbing frames of all kinds.
+There is a range of play equipment including swings and climbing frames of all kinds.

 The play area and recreation ground is cleaned regularly, however if you find that its not suitable for use please let us know so we can have it cleaned.